 Promoting ‘Manav Dharma’ (The religion of humanism) figures majorly in FMF’s agenda.
 We have already put in our appeal to the post & telegraphs department Government of India for bringing out a stamp on Manav Dharma with Fakir Mohan’s picture and name.
 This is under process & would need your patronage for it to happen.
 We have a logo prepared on the theme and we would be treating it as our event logo hereafter for all our events, besides using the main FMF logo.

-Propagation of the Odiya language through ‘Make Books Your Best Friends’ and other Programmes:
+Propagation of the Odiya language through ‘Make Books Your Best

 The foundation believes that once the basics of existence are taken care of rest falls into place and among the basics are language, culture and heritage & environment.
 The Fakir Mohan Foundation (FMF) has various things as its mission, but the language issue is uppermost on its agenda especially in the context of Odisha.
 In order to understand and connect to one’s roots and heritage it is imperative to understand one’s mother tongue.
 The use of English and Hindi have to be there due to many reasons other than reasons which are market driven, but to nourish the inner core of humans, promoting the use of regional languages is important and seems to be the call of the day.
 Incidentally statistics says globally one language dies every fifteen days.